isogeo/plugin-arcgis-pro/README.md

 ## Old versions
 Some old versions can be find inside [this folder](https://github.com/VianneyDoleans/ArcGisPro/tree/master/Old%20Versions)
   - You will find Screenshots, installer files and dedicated installation documentation for each version
-  - Contains the 0.0.0.1 version (early version created before total rework of Isogeo ArcGis Pro Add-In)
+  - Contains the 0.0.0.1 version (early version created before the first complete rework of Isogeo ArcGis Pro Add-In)

 ## Contributors

-- This Isogeo ArcGis Pro Add-In was developed by freelance developer [Vianney DOLEANS](https://github.com/VianneyDoleans) in 2020 as part of an order from Isogeo company, under GPL3 license.
+- This Isogeo ArcGis Pro Add-In was developed by freelance developer [Vianney DOLEANS](https://github.com/VianneyDoleans) in 2020 (1.0.0) & 2023 (2.0.0) as part of an order from Isogeo company, under GPL3 license.
   - [GitHub](https://github.com/VianneyDoleans)
   - [LinkedIn](https://www.linkedin.com/in/vianneydoleans/)
 - For the development of this Isogeo ArcGis Pro Add-In, Isogeo ArcMap Add-In made by company [GEOFIT](https://geofit.fr/), under GPL3 license, has been used.